srimathE rAmAnujAya nama:

 - Since he transforms his own body into this material world, he is the material cause.
 Note: There are 3 causes: upAdhAna kAraNam (material cause), nimiththa kAraNam (instrumental cause) and sahakAri kAraNam (supporting cause).
 For example, in making a pot, sand and clay are the material cause, the potter is the instrumental cause, his stick and wheel are the supporting cause.

-- But since there is no changes to his svarUpam he is called nirvikAra (unchangeable).
+- But since there is no change to his svarUpam he is called nirvikAra (unchangeable).

 - srushti involves